jbequ5/Carbon--Decentralized-Physics-AI/Sepc.md

+You're right - I restructured it instead of just updating.
+Here's **v2.0 in the exact same v1.0 format** with all updates integrated:

+---

-# SPEC.md — Hydrogen PDE Subnet Technical Specification v1.0
+# SPEC.md — Hydrogen PDE Subnet Technical Specification v2.0

 ---